anywhichway/reasondb/README.md

 Adding predicates can be done in as little as one line of code!

-Here is the definitions of the RegExp predicate:
+Here is the definition of the RegExp predicate:

 `Index.$matches = function(value,testValue) { return value.search(testValue)>=0; }`